gaslam/MiniginNew/README.md

 	};
 ```

 This contains all the functions you expect from a component.
 It has virtual update and render functions that the derived classes can override for it's own use.
 It also has an owner that the derived classes can access via the GetOwner() function.
-Every time a scene starts or ends, the Start/End function gets called to do whatever needs to be changes when the scene becomes active/inactive.
+Every time a scene starts or ends, the Start/End function gets called to do whatever needs to be changed when the scene becomes active/inactive.

 ### [Animation Component](BurgerTime/Components/AnimationComponent.h)

 This component is responsible for showing sprite animations.
 It contains some variables and functions that allow the programmer to set the right frames for the animations.
-It just changes the frame to show an animation instead of the entire sprite-sheet as a whole.
+The chosen frame is set to show an animation instead of the entire spritesheet as a whole.
 It also allows for frames to be locked if needed.
 All of this is perfect for creating multiple animations with just one spritesheet.

 ### [Enemy Component](BurgerTime/Components/EnemyComponent.h)
 The main part of this component is also a Base class.
-From there on every enemy enemy can inherit from this class.
+From there, every enemy can inherit from this class.
 Allowing it to change it's variables or add any extra components like an animation component.
-This allows extra enemie components to be created with ease.
+This allows extra enemy components to be created with ease.

 ### [Ladder](BurgerTime/Components/LadderComponent.h) and [Platform components](BurgerTime/Components/PlatformComponent.h)

 Both are classes with the same purpose.
-Once the player enters them it can either move up/down or left/right.
+Once the player enters them, the player can either move up/down or left/right.
 It also make sure the player doesn't go outside of the boundries for both shapes.
 Based on whether it is a ladder or platform, the appropriate movement states get set on the player character.

 ### [Audio Component](BurgerTime/Components/AudioComponent.h)
 A decorator service that allows for sending events to the [Audio class](Minigin/Audio/Audio.h).
-This uses the SDL_Mixer library for playing sound
+This uses the SDL_Mixer library for playing sound.

 ### [Character Component](BurgerTime/Components/CharacterComponent.h)